 So what can postal operators take away from that for 2030?

 Certainties: Paper, in some way, will still be there and still needs to be delivered.
 The market will be more complex, value chains will keep splitting and diversifying.
-Quality of Service requirements will diversify too.
+Service quality requirements will diversify too.
 Paper remains a standard “premium” interface even within the digital world.

 Probabilities: Rigid monopolies can’t respond to these changing requirements quick enough.
 Digital concepts will further increase the pressure on letter products, but people are still going to like paper based communication as a premium service.
 Networks, digital infrastructures and collaboration through standard digital and physical interfaces will be the core to success.